 Once you have an active little one on your hands, it can be tough to face the prospect of spending a full day indoors due to foul weather.
 Maybe conditions are just too chilly, or intense wind and weather are keeping you from outdoor exploration.
 Either way, when the weather outside is frightful, it can be good to have some entertaining indoor activities in your back pocket.
 The right sort of play can make a day spent indoors feel super fun – and keep both you and your toddler from feeling like you want to crawl up the walls.

 - Create a pillow fort or another sort of creative play space – maybe a hideout, a campsite, a spaceship, or a boat – from blankets and pillows, boxes and bins.
-Just let Baby follow his imagination and see where things lead!
+Just let Baby follow her imagination and see where things lead!
 When you move into your fort, don’t forget to bring along all the important stuff, like a book and flashlight, some stuffed friends, and any special gear you might need – like a paper towel roll that could serve as a spyglass/telescope/alien finder.
 Maybe even have your little one pack a special bag of toys for the adventure.
 Even if the play space ends up a little messy and, oh, in the middle of your living room all day, it will pay off with tons of fun.

 - Bake or cook a dish or meal together.
 Choose a kid-friendly recipe that your little one can help you measure and mix, or even shape and roll.
-Whether it’s a something that you’ll eat for dinner later or a special occasion cookie, let him really get involved, even if you don’t usually have him get involved in meal prep.
+Whether it’s a something that you’ll eat for dinner later or a special occasion cookie, let her really get involved, even if you don’t usually have her get involved in meal prep.
 Even if there’s a little more mess, a little more sugar, or if it takes longer than it would if you didn’t have Baby acting like your little kitchen helper, it’s a great way to pass the time, build good associations with cooking, and start to practice some basic skills.

 - Make snack time special with an indoor picnic.
 You could snack on something appropriately themed for the cold weather – like hot cocoa or marshmallows with pretzel sticks that have been transformed into snowmen – or even your usual snack time goods.
 If you lay out a blanket and invite some stuffed animal friends to join you, it will be that much more exciting.